This post may contain affiliate links, which help to keep Discerning Cyclist rolling. Learn more.

-With 90% of it’s 16.8 million population being regular cyclists, it’s no surprise that the Netherlands is considered the most popular place for cycling.
-20% of all trips are many in the country, while it has boasted the highest number of cyclists per capita for over a century.
+With 90% of its 16.8 million population being regular cyclists, it’s no surprise that the Netherlands is considered the most popular country for cycling.
+The Netherlands also boasts the highest number of cyclists per capita for over a century.

 Meanwhile, the UK ranks among the worst for the number of regular cyclists.
 With an average of only 8% of the population claiming to cycle more than three times a week.
 Yet, this did almost double in light of the COVID-19 pandemic – see more on this below.